vercel/satori/README.md

 Note:

 1. Three-dimensional transforms are not supported.
 2. There is no `z-index` support in SVG.
-Elements that come later in the document will be drawn on top.
+Elements that come later in the document will be painted on top.
+3. `box-sizing` is set to `border-box` for all elements.

 ## Contribute